catkrahl/marp-template/README.md

 # Marp Template CaT / cate

-This repo bundles our CaT / cate presentation theme for marp together with a way to quickly change and test style code and export a standalone presentation.
+This repo bundles our **CaT/cate presentation theme** for marp together with a way to quickly change style code and export a standalone html presentation by controlling the sass compiler and marp cli export through a python script.

 ## Making a presentation